Induction motor: Rotation reversal

 The method of changing the direction of rotation of an induction motor depends on whether it is a three-phase or single-phase machine.
 A three-phase motor can be reversed by swapping any two of its phase connections.
 Motors required to change direction regularly (such as hoists) will have extra switching contacts in their controller to reverse rotation as needed.
 A variable frequency drive nearly always permits reversal by electronically changing the phase sequence of voltage applied to the motor.

 In a single-phase split-phase motor, reversal is achieved by reversing the connections of the starting winding.
 Some motors bring out the start winding connections to allow selection of rotation direction at installation.
 If the start winding is permanently connected within the motor, it is impractical to reverse the sense of rotation.
 Single-phase shaded-pole motors have a fixed rotation unless a second set of shading windings is provided.

 Power factor

-The power factor of induction motors varies with load, typically from around 0.85 or 0.90 at full load to as low as about 0.20 at no-load, due to stator and rotor leakage and magnetizing reactances.
+The power factor of induction motors varies with load, typically from about 0.85 or 0.90 at full load to as low as about 0.20 at no-load, due to stator and rotor leakage and magnetizing reactances.
 Power factor can be improved by connecting capacitors either on an individual motor basis or, by preference, on a common bus covering several motors.
 For economic and other considerations, power systems are rarely power factor corrected to unity power factor.

 Power capacitor application with harmonic currents requires power system analysis to avoid harmonic resonance between capacitors and transformer and circuit reactances.
 Common bus power factor correction is recommended to minimize resonant risk and to simplify power system analysis.